 An intrepid world traveler, Paul has visited over eighty countries, traversing such routes as the Trans-Siberian Railway, the Ancient Silk Road Trail, and the Medieval Trans-Saharan Trade Route.

-By Paul Van Dyck
+By Craig Francis, Rick Miller and Paul Van Dyck